Do You Have to Cover a Salt Water Pool? Requirements Guide

 1. Turn off your salt water generator at least 24 hours before covering

-2. Remove the salt cell from the plumbing system following manufacturer instructions
+2. Disconnect power to the salt cell following manufacturer instructions (most cells can remain in plumbing)

 3. Inspect the salt cell plates for calcium buildup or damage